lindsey-lansford/weather-forecast-dash/README.md

 ## Weather Dashboard

-This web application's purpose is to generate the current weather and also display the future 5-day forecast.
+This web application's purpose is to generate the current weather and the future 5-day forecast by city.

 ## How it Works

-*
+This

+* **OpenWeatherAPI**: I used Geocoding API to pull the {city} current & extended forecast data, and OneCall to pull the {lat} & {lon} data for the UVI to display.

 *